blabla1337/skf-flask/skf/markdown/knowledge_base/mobile/2000-knowledge_base--object_persistence--6_8.md

 There are a few generic remediation steps that you can always take:

 	1. Make sure that sensitive data has been encrypted and HMACed/signed after serialization/persistence.
 Evaluate the signature or HMAC before you use the data.
-See the chapter "[Android Cryptographic APIs](0x05e-Testing-Cryptography.md)" for more details.
 	2. Make sure that the keys used in step 1 can't be extracted easily.
 The user and/or application instance should be properly authenticated/authorized to obtain the keys.
-See the chapter "[Data Storage on Android](0x05d-Testing-Data-Storage.md)" for more details.
 	3. Make sure that the data within the de-serialized object is carefully validated before it is actively used (e.g., no exploit of business/application logic).